May 14, 2014

 - Willingness to take direction from state directors, the Faith Outreach program, and/or volunteer leaders to provide updates on activities in a timely and consistent manner

-- Faith Outreach Volunteers commit to 2–3 hours per week for a minimum of six months; ongoing participation is preferred.
+- Faith Outreach volunteers commit to two–three hours per week for a minimum of six months; ongoing participation is preferred.